brendero/react-personal/README.md

 GET /api/work/:id
 ```
 this endpoint needs the following parameters
-> :id: this is the id of the work item you want
+> :id : this is the id of the work item you want

 *To make or update a work item*
 > Access: private